 Given our calibration and assuming an AR(1) monetary policy shock with a persistence of 0.6, indirect effects account for about 63%, consistent with larger quantitative models as for example in Kaplan et al. (2018) and thus, the model accounts for fact (i).
 Holm et al. (2021) state that the overall importance of indirect effects they find in the data is comparable to those in Kaplan et al. (2018), with the difference that these effects unfold after some time, whereas direct effects are more important on impact.
 Because in our stylized model the response to a monetary policy shock peaks on impact, indirect effects are important right away.
 Slacalek et al. (2020) provide further evidence that indirect effects are strong drivers of aggregate consumption in response to monetary policy shocks.
-For comparison, the representative agent model generates an indirect share of $\Xi^{GE} = \frac{1-\beta}{1-\beta m\rho}$, which, given our calibration, amounts to about 2%.
+For comparison, the representative agent model generates an indirect share of $\Xi^{GE} = \frac{1-\beta}{1-\beta m\rho}$ , which, given our calibration, amounts to about 2%.

-Turning to forward guidance, equation (20) in Proposition 2 tells us that the forward guidance puzzle is ruled out if $\psi_f < 1$.
+Turning to forward guidance, equation (20) in Proposition 2 tells us that the forward guidance puzzle is ruled out if $\psi_f < 1$ .
 What determines whether this condition holds or not?
 First, note that as in the discussion of contemporaneous monetary policy, with $\chi > 1$ the income of H agents moves more than one for one with aggregate income.
 In this case, unconstrained households who self-insure against becoming hand-to-mouth in the future want less insurance when they expect a decrease in the interest rate because if they become hand-to-mouth they would benefit more from the increase in aggregate income.
-Hence, after a forward guidance shock, unconstrained households decrease their precautionary savings which compounds the increase in output today $(\delta > 1)$.
+Hence, after a forward guidance shock, unconstrained households decrease their precautionary savings which compounds the increase in output today ( $\delta > 1$ ).
 Yet, as households are boundedly rational, they cognitively discount these effects taking place in the future.
-Importantly, unconstrained households cognitively discount both the usual consumption-smoothing response due to the future increase in consumption as well as the general equilibrium implications for their precautionary savings, thereby decreasing the effects of the forward guidance shock on today's consumption.
+Importantly, unconstrained households cognitively discount both the usual consumption-smoothing response due to the future increase in consumption as well as the general equilibrium implications for their precautionary savings as they do not fully incorporate the effects of this policy on their own income risk.
+Both of these effects decrease the effectiveness of the forward guidance shock on today's consumption.
 Thus, the model not only accounts for facts (i) and (ii) but simultaneously accounts for fact (iii).